pinpox/lollypops/README.md

 };
 ```

-Setting `lollypops.deployment.local-evaluation` to true, will result in
+Setting `lollypops.deployment.local-evaluation` or the environment variable
-evaluation being done on the local side.
-This requires `nixos-rebuild` in your
+`LP_LOCAL_EVALUATION` to true, will result in evaluation being done on the
-`$PATH`
+local side.
+This requires `nixos-rebuild` in your `$PATH`.

 **Note:** Rsync is required on the remote for remote evaluation to work.
 While
 the lollypops module will add the package to `environment.systemPackages` it may